Why Host the Student Technology Conference?

 Hosting a ResNet Student Technology Conference is one the most beneficial ways to give back to the ResNet community.
 Any past host will tell you that hosting is an incredibly intense and challenging undertaking, but also an incredibly rewarding experience.
 In addition, hosting brings national recognition to your campus and an opportunity to promote your campus’ offerings.
 Past hosts have also said that hosting led to strengthened relationships with other departments on campus as well as other community members.

-While there are no rigid rules for the format of a Student Technology Conference — traditionally, the conference has begun with an opening banquet followed by three full days of sessions, including a keynote speaker, an Information Resource Fair (Doc Fair), a Vendor Fair, and a closing banquet.
+While there are no rigid rules for the format of a Student Technology Conference — traditionally, the conference has begun with an opening banquet followed by three full days of sessions, including a keynote speaker, a Sponsor Fair, and a closing banquet.
 A one day Professional Development Seminar (PDS) precedes the conference.

 - The conference is typically scheduled during late June when most colleges and universities are not in regular session.

-- The annual Student Technology Conference hosts between 100 and 300 persons each year.
+- The annual Student Technology Conference hosts approximately 100 persons each year.
 The number of vendors has ranged from but is not limited to 10-25.

 - A list of past conferences is available, which includes links to some past conference sites.
 This will give you an idea of past conference formats.